Skip to content

 4. It provides a unified representation mechanism for both facts and rules

-This architecture is particularly valuable when working with knowledge bases like Wikidata, where relations (called "properties" in Wikidata terminology) are themselves first-class entities with their own attributes, constraints, and relationships. zelph’s approach naturally aligns with Wikidata’s conceptual model, allowing for seamless representation and inference across the entire knowledge graph.
+This architecture is particularly valuable when working with knowledge bases like Wikidata, where relations (called "properties" in Wikidata terminology) are themselves first-class entities with their own attributes, constraints, and relationships to other entities. zelph’s approach naturally aligns with Wikidata’s conceptual model, allowing for seamless representation and inference across the entire knowledge graph.

 Similarly, when stating: